dariusbuda/json-csv/README.md

 # json-csv
-System that converts each JSON file to CSV and saves it to disk.
+System that converts each JSON file to CSV (TSV, XML) and saves it to disk.

 Needs to open config/config.php and set up: